The Model Mix for Social Media

 The social media rule states that 1/3 of your content should be promoting your business, 1/3 should be promoting your industry and 1/3 should be interactions with your followers.
 Let’s break this down a little further and make sure everything is crystal clear.

-1/3 should be Promoting Your Business
+1/3 Should be Promoting Your Business

 This third should be the easiest to fulfill.
 It’s so easy you might end up always coming back to this category.
 You know your business inside and out, and there’s always the temptation to post about yourself because it’s what you know.
 It’s expected for you to post about yourself and promote your business as long as this isn’t the only thing you post.

-1/3 should be Promoting Your Industry
+1/3 Should be Promoting Your Industry

 This third is usually hard for businesses to employ, but we’re going to make it simple.
 It can be easy if you follow the news of your industry.
 This third encompasses posting about your passions and expertise, but sourcing it from others.
 This might be news about your industry, or a blog someone else wrote that you found interesting.

-1/3 should be Interacting with Your Followers
+1/3 Should be Interacting with Your Followers

 The last third can be easy to ignore, but can be the most rewarding as well.
 This third is about interacting with your followers by answering questions, reposting what they say or share with you and asking your followers questions.
 This third is what makes social media social and encourages interaction and loyalty with your company.

 No more blissful ignorance for your company now that you know there’s a rule for social media.
 Combining all three aspects of this rule will create a more successful marketing strategy for your company’s social media.

-Catapult Creative Media Inc. is a digital marketing and design agency serving clients over the United States but is proud to call Baton Rouge, Louisiana home.
+Meredith Kisow is a senior at LSU majoring in Mass Communication with a concentration in public relations.
+Meredith enjoys reading in her spare time.
+Work with Catapult Creative Media Inc. Catapult Creative Media Inc. is a digital marketing and design agency serving clients over the United States but is proud to call Baton Rouge, Louisiana home.
 Founded in 2007, Catapult provides digital, social and mobile marketing solutions backed by relevant strategy and measurable results.
 Catapult works the web to their clients’ advantage, launching them to their next level of success.